CardanoJ/cardanoJ/README.md

 - **Method:** `GET`
 - **Summary:** Sign a Cardano transaction.
 - **Parameters:**
-   -signKey (query parameter): Signing key for the transaction.
+   - signKey (query parameter): Signing key for the transaction.
-   -txbody (query parameter): Transaction body to sign.
+   - txbody (query parameter): Transaction body to sign.
 - **Responses:**
   - `200 OK`: Successfully signed the transaction.
   - `500 Internal Server Error`: Failed to sign the transaction due to an internal server error.